rbnhmll/vue-workshop/vueJS_workshop.md

 In order to allow our `results` component access to the `repos` in the mina Vue Object, we need to pass "props" to the component.

 We do this using `v-bind`, similar to when we need to dynamically update an attribute.
-We start be giving our `results` element an attribute with the name we want to represent it, and pass in the `repos` in our data object as the argument.
+We start be giving our `results` element an attribute with the name we want to represent it, and pass in the `repos` in our data `Object` as the argument.
 We can also use the short-form, as follows:

 ```html
 <results :repos="repos" v-if="repos.length"></results>